 Core Income Generating Activities of an Intellectual Property Business

-The CIGAs, a Licensee should undertake in connection with carrying on an Intellectual Property Business depends on the nature of the IP Asset the Licensee holds and how it can use that asset to derive gross income.
+The CIGAs a Licensee should undertake in connection with carrying on an Intellectual Property Business depends on the nature of the IP Asset the Licensee holds and how it can use that asset to derive gross income.

-a) Patents and Other Similar Assets
+Patents and Other Similar Assets

 The CIGA, a Licensee should undertake if it holds a patent or other similar assets such as technical knowledge and copyrighted software, is Research and Development.
 This activity includes planning and documentation of new products, services, processes, prototyping, testing, and validation of improved or new technologies, addressing technological or scientific obstacles.
-In addition, the activity also includes applying research study and other findings for introducing improved or even better new products, services, systems, processes or technologies, etc.
+In addition, the activity also includes applying research studies and other findings for introducing improved or even better new products, services, systems, processes, or technologies, etc.

 Marketing Intangibles can be defined as those assets that help in exploiting a product or service and/or has a significant promotional value for the product/service concerned such as brands, trademarks, and customer relationships.
 The CIGA, a Licensee should undertake if it has Marketing Intangibles is marketing, branding, and distribution.

-Branding and Marketing include artistic design, advertisement, seeking endorsements, developing customer loyalty and consumer awareness.
+Branding and Marketing include artistic design, advertisement, seeking endorsements, developing customer loyalty, and consumer awareness.

-The distribution includes distribution of marketing intangibles using different platforms/mediums and methods.
+The distribution includes the distribution of marketing intangibles using different platforms/mediums and methods.
 In addition, this activity also includes creating dealership networks and distribution channels to aid in the distribution of Marketing Intangibles.

-c) High-Risk IP License
+High-Risk IP License